Canadian police make arrests amid ‘Freedom Convoy’ protests and seize fuel, vehicles

 Protests began in the city in late January, when people gathered to demonstrate against rules implemented by the U.S. and Canadian governments that require foreign truck drivers to be fully vaccinated to enter their countries.
 Demonstrators have also denounced broader coronavirus measures such as lockdowns and mask-wearing and called on Prime Minister Justin Trudeau to resign.

 Trudeau said last week that sending in the army to end the protests was “not in the cards.”
-Ottawa Police Chief Peter Sloly, under criticism for his response to the protest, had said that “there may not be a policing solution to this demonstration” and that he and other commanders were “looking at every single option, including military aid to civil power” to end it.
+Ottawa Police Chief Peter Sloly, under criticism for his response to the protests, had said that “there may not be a policing solution to this demonstration” and that he and other commanders were “looking at every single option, including military aid to civil power” to end it.

 National monuments were defaced and protesters danced on the Tomb of the Unknown Soldier in some Ottawa protests.
 A Canadian flag featuring a swastika was spotted during television coverage of the protest and Shepherds of Good Hope, a soup kitchen, said staff members were “harassed” and verbally assaulted with racial slurs.
 Trudeau has condemned those gathered in the streets who had displayed “symbols of hatred and division.”